Slimohan/MiniMerc/Panel DXF Files/readme.md

 These panels are mostly finished, however they still may need some tweaking here and there.
-I can confirm that as they are they work.
+I can confirm that they work as they are.